Cleichleiter/technical-kb/kb/active-directory/Active-Directory-Security-Assessment-Overview.md

-Active Directory Security Assessment Overview
+\# Active Directory Security Assessment Overview

-Purpose
+\## Purpose

-This knowledge base article provides an overview of the Active Directory (AD) security assessment framework implemented in this repository.
-The goal of this assessment is to deliver repeatable, read-only, and defensible visibility into common Active Directory security risks without introducing operational impact.
+This knowledge base article provides an overview of the \*\*Active Directory (AD) security assessment framework\*\* implemented in this repository.
+The goal of this assessment is to deliver \*\*repeatable, read-only, and defensible visibility\*\* into common Active Directory security risks without introducing operational impact.

-This framework is designed for use by systems engineers, security engineers, and auditors who need accurate, explainable findings rather than opaque “scanner output.”
+This framework is designed for systems engineers, security engineers, and auditors who need \*\*accurate, explainable findings\*\* rather than opaque “scanner output.”

+---

-Scope of the Assessment
+\## Scope of the Assessment

-The AD security assessment focuses on identity, authentication, authorization, and trust boundaries within an Active Directory environment.
+The AD security assessment focuses on \*\*identity, authentication, authorization, and trust boundaries\*\* within an Active Directory environment.